data-doge/blue-ridge-labs-fellowship-code-sample/user-mailer.md

-*walkthrough: how customized email notifications are delivered to cobudget users - part4 / 5*
+*walkthrough: how customized email notifications are delivered to cobudget users - part 4 / 5*

 ### `UserMailer#recent_activity`